In collaboration with Outdoorsy Days, here we provide details on some of the Easter family days out that we’re most looking forward to.

 Lessons are led by a team of experienced instructors and will run no matter the weather. £28 will buy you six hours of peace and quiet, from 9:00am until 3:00pm.

 Rockingham Castle Easter Hunt, Market Harborough

-If you’re looking for an outdoor easter event, with a healthy dose of history and culture thrown in, then why not visit Rockingham Castle in Leicestershire?
+If you’re looking for outdoor family activities, with a healthy dose of history and culture thrown in, then why not visit Rockingham Castle in Leicestershire?